iurteaga/gp_ts_nlp/README.md

 ### bandit_config

-Directory where configuration files for the bandit agents is kept.
+Directory where configuration files for the bandit agents are kept.

 Two examples are provided: